 Marc Levis-Fitzgerald, Ph.D.

-The Survey Research and Curricular Assessment unit coordinates campus wide survey research to assess student satisfaction, document student learning, and provide data for UCLA’s academic program reviews coordinated by the Academic Senate.
+The Center for Educational Assessment unit coordinates campus wide survey research to assess student satisfaction, document student learning, and provide data for UCLA’s academic program reviews coordinated by the Academic Senate.
 This work includes primary responsibility for developing and administering the Senior Survey to over 8,000 graduating seniors annually in the College of Letters and Science, the School of Arts and Architecture, and the School of Theater, Film, and Television.
 The unit also provides ongoing assessment support for academic programs within the Division of Undergraduate Education including those in areas related to general education programs, honors education, undergraduate seminars, transfer students, community learning opportunities, and undergraduate research education.
 Finally, the unit collaborates with faculty across campus to develop and implement curricular assessment components of funded grant projects.

-Director, Evaluation and Educational Assessment
+Evaluation and Educational Assessment